brotatotes/bht-automation/bht gen 1/Matthew/Chapter 10/Matthew 10 25 bht.md

 # Matthew 10:25 Commentary Help Text

 ## BHT:
-In this verse, Jesus encourages his disciples to expect to face the same treatment that he himself faces.
-The disciples are to imitate their master while servants are to imitate their lord.
-Jesus is referred to as "Beelzebul," a term of reproach associated with Satan and demonic worship.
-The verse highlights the close bond between Jesus and his followers, with Jesus being the teacher, lord, and master of his people.
-It also emphasizes the certainty and inevitability of reproach and persecution for those who follow Christ.
+In this verse, the commentators shed light on the meaning behind the phrases used.
+They explain that Beelzebub was a derogatory term used to insult and discredit, highlighting the contemptuous nature of the accusations against Jesus.
+The commentators also emphasize the certainty of reproach and persecution that disciples of Christ will face, emphasizing the need for perseverance and not being surprised or discouraged when encountering hardships.
+Overall, the verse highlights the parallel between the treatment of Jesus and His followers, reminding believers of the challenges they may encounter in their journey of discipleship.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Beelzebub, a name by which the prince of the devils was called by the Jews."
+2. "In those places they had not literally called Him Beelzebub, but He speaks of their mind and intention in those charges."
+3. "They may however have literally done so on other unrecorded occasions."

 ### Jamieson Fausset Brown:
-1. "It is enough for the disciple that he be as his master, and the servant as his lord." - This quote emphasizes the expectation that disciples should strive to be like their master and servants should be like their lord.
-It highlights the importance of following the example set by Jesus.
+1. "It is enough for the disciple that he be as his master, and the servant as his lord."

-2. "As all idolatry was regarded as devil worship, so there seems to have been something peculiarly satanic about the worship of this hateful god, which caused his name to be a synonym of Satan." - This quote provides insight into the significance of the name "Beelzebul" and its association with Satan.
-It suggests that the worship of this god was particularly demonic and explains why it was used as an insult against Jesus.
+2. "As all idolatry was regarded as devil worship, so there seems to have been something peculiarly satanic about the worship of this hateful god, which caused his name to be a synonym of Satan."

-3. "Three relations in which Christ stands to His people are here mentioned: He is their Teacher, He is their Lord, He is the Master of the household." - This quote highlights the different roles that Jesus plays in relation to his followers.
-It emphasizes the close bond between Jesus and his disciples, servants, and household members, suggesting that they should expect to face similar treatment.
+3. "Three relations in which Christ stands to His people are here mentioned: He is their Teacher—they His disciples; He is their Lord—they His servants; He is the Master of the household—they its inmates."

 ### Marvin Vincent:
 1. "Jesus calls himself 'the Master of the house,' and the Jews apply to him the corresponding title of the Devil, Heb., Beelzebul, Master of dwelling."